Last updated 20.09.2020

 If you are attending an event organised by Birmingham Scouts that does not appear here, please contact the County - firstname.lastname@example.org

-All face to face Training due to take place from now until 30th April has been cancelled however, the team are looking into another way of delivering this to you, where appropriate, via online conferencing.
+All face to face Training due to take place has been cancelled however, the team are looking into another way of delivering this to you via online conferencing.
 Many of the modules do have either e-learning or a workbook that you are able to work through and to discuss with your TA for validation.
 Please see the link below to all the training Scheme Modules should you wish to look at an alternative method of training.

 Processing disclosure applications and re-checks